 Oenothera biennis.
 Biennial.

-Evening Primrose EP1 produces 2″ yellow, sweetly fragrant flowers on 3-5′ tall central stalk from June to September in second year.
-Leaves & roots are edible, with a peppery taste.
-Flowers are edible & sweet, may be added to salads or used as a garnish, & are attractive to pollinators.
-Roots, bark, & seedpods are medicinal.
+Produces 2″ yellow, sweetly fragrant flowers on 3-5′ tall central stalk from June to September in second year.
+Leaves and roots are edible, with a peppery taste.
+Flowers are edible and sweet, may be added to salads or used as a garnish, and are attractive to pollinators.
+Roots, bark, and seedpods are medicinal.
 This strain is purported to have a higher than average content of medicinal Gamma-linolenic acid (GLA), which can be extracted from its seeds.
 We have noticed that it holds ripe seed pods tighter than other varieties making seed collection easier.
-Native to central & eastern North America.
+Native to central and eastern North America.
 Hardy to Zone 4.
 Grows well in poor soil.
-Self-seeds/naturalizes easily & may become a permanent part of the garden if you let it go to seed.
+Self-seeds/naturalizes easily and may become a permanent part of the garden if you let it go to seed.

 Out of Stock